Airtable/blocks/packages/sdk/docs/api/README.md

 #### import {base} from '@airtable/blocks';

 An instance of [Base](./modules/_airtable_blocks_models__base.md#base) representing the current Airtable base.
-If you're writing a React Component, you might want to use the [useBase](_airtable_blocks_ui__usebase.md#usebase) hook rather than importing `base` directly.
+If you're writing a React component, you might want to use the [useBase](./modules/_airtable_blocks_ui__usebase.md#usebase) hook rather than importing `base` directly.

 #### import {globalConfig} from '@airtable/blocks';

-[globalConfig](./modules/_airtable_blocks.md#globalconfig) is a key-value store shared between every user of a particular installation of your block.
+[globalConfig](./modules/_airtable_blocks__globalconfig.md) is a key-value store shared between every user of a particular installation of your block.
 Use it for storing block configuration.

 #### import {session} from '@airtable/blocks';

 An instance of [Session](./modules/_airtable_blocks_models__session.md#session), containing information about the current user's session.
-If you're writing a React Component, you might want to use the [useSession](./modules/_airtable_blocks_ui__usesession.md#usesession) hook rather than importing `session` directly.
+If you're writing a React component, you might want to use the [useSession](./modules/_airtable_blocks_ui__usesession.md#usesession) hook rather than importing `session` directly.